paulsonkoly/calc/Readme.md

 If there is no input file given and no command line argument to evaluate then the input is assumed to come from a terminal and we assume REPL mode.
 In this mode readline library is used to ease line editing.
 The token { defines a multi-line block, until the corresponding } is found.
 The REPL doesn't evaluate until multi line blocks are closed, and it automatically outputs the result after each evaluation.

+The built in function repl can be used to debug calc programs.
+It starts an interactive repl with the frames loaded from its caller.
+Variables can be printed or any code evaluated.
+When the debug repl exits, the script evaluation resumes at the point where it was interrupted.
+Any variables that were written in the repl will be lost however.
+The repl() call will return "no result" error in the context of it's caller.

 ### Command line argument

 A single line statement can be passed as a command line argument: